Current Panel Members

 In his most recent role prior to joining the Ruffed Grouse Society & American Woodcock Society , Nick served as Southeast Region Director for the Forest Stewards Guild for three years, where he promoted forest stewardship across the southeast, including several projects with a wildlife forestry focus.
 Nick earned his bachelor’s degree from Warren Wilson College and a Master of Forestry degree from the Yale School of Forestry and Environmental Studies.
 Nick has been immersed in working forests and the diverse goods and services that they provide, including clean air and water, recreation, wildlife habitat, and forest products.

-Alice Ewen (Chair), Assistant Director Cooperative Forestry, USDA Forest Service, Washington DC
+Brian Brashaw, Assistant Director for Wood Innovations, USDA Forest Service, Washington DC

-Alison is an environmental scientist at Shared Value Solutions Ltd., a private consulting firm that works with Indigenous communities across Canada to help them understand potential impacts to their rights and interests, so that they can make informed decisions about what happens on their Lands and Waters.
-She is a registered Chartered Chemist in Ontario and is a member of the Society of Environmental Toxicology and Chemistry, where she sits on an international steering committee for the integration of Indigenous Knowledge and Values with western science.
+Alison is a Project Manager for the Environmental Sciences Service Line at SLR Consulting Canada.
+SLR ‘s purpose is Making Sustainability Happen.
+Alison is a registered Chartered Chemist in Ontario and is a member of the Society of Environmental Toxicology and Chemistry, where she sits on an international steering committee for the integration of Indigenous Knowledge and Values with western science.
 Alison is experienced in designing, leading, and reporting on environmental monitoring programs, and has a strong background in planning and facilitating community meetings and engagement sessions.
 She frequently conducts third party reviews of technical reports and documents to identify technical and scientific concerns, as well as how resource management activities may impact Indigenous rights, interests, and claims.
 Alison holds a master’s degree in environmental sciences and a bachelor’s degree in chemistry, both from the University of Guelph.

 Nancy Gelinas, Dean of the Faculté de Foresterie, Géographie et Géomatique Université Laval, Quebec City, Quebec Canada